esteban-cz/SpaceVue/README.md

 1. Open the GitHub repository page for SpaceVue.
 2. Go to the **Releases** tab.
 3. Download the latest release.
-4. If the release is packaged as a `.zip`, extract it.
-5. Copy `SpaceVue.nro` to your Nintendo Switch SD card:
+4. Copy `SpaceVue.nro` to your Nintendo Switch SD card:

 ```text
 /switch/SpaceVue.nro
 ```

-6. Put the SD card back into your Switch.
+5. Put the SD card back into your Switch.
-7. Open the Homebrew Menu.
+6. Open the Homebrew Menu.
-8. Launch **SpaceVue**.
+7. Launch **SpaceVue**.

 ## Controls